thecodizt/LAM-Data-Gen/README.md

-# Synthetic Data Generator - Python Libraries
+# Synthetic Data Generator - Python Libraries and other things

 ## Supported Methods